 So many complaints end up there: filed.
 When complaints are filed, they are buried.
 When complaints are buried, those who complain can end up feeling that they too have been buried.

 Sometimes we bury our own complaints, trying not to remember what was hardest to handle.
 Or we might bury a complaint because it is exhausting to keep making it.
 A postgraduate student told me how when she started the process of making a complaint, other people kept expressing concern.
 She described how that concern can “rob you of your own complexity.
 It reduces you to one story, one narrative, and a victim one at that.”
 When you have to keep telling the story of a complaint, it can end up feeling like another way of being dominated.
 A story about what happened to you can end up being a story about what somebody else did.
 She added “it was almost like, I got muted out.
 I got removed from my own story as it became his story or their story about him.”

 Sometimes in order not to be removed from our stories we bury them.

+My hope is that this book can be a reminder: we are not alone.
 We sound louder when we are heard together; we are louder.
-In this conclusion, I reflect on the significance of how complaints lead you to find out about other complaints (and thus to find others who complained).
+In this conclusion, I reflect on the significance of how complaints can lead you to find out about other complaints (and thus to find others who complained).
 Complaint offers a fresh lens, which is also an old and weathered lens, on collectivity itself.